Meet our projects

 ETSP began their project in Summer 2021, working with schools and care homes across the London Borough of Enfield.
 The links have got to know one another and started to plan a series of thoughtful activities that are meaningful to their younger and older people.

 Children from one school have also created a “day in the life of our school” video for their care home friends, including voiceovers in Turkish and Italian for those living in the care home who do not speak English.
-The care home will then reciprocate with their own video, to give children insight into what a care home looks like on the inside.
+The care home reciprocated with their own video, to give children insight into what a care home looks like on the inside.

 In the future some of the older people are hoping to speak to the children about their past experiences of living in Enfield, which ties into the curriculum very well for children learning about their local area.